The Stages of Breast Cancer

 If a breast biopsy confirms that breast cancer is indeed the diagnosis, the staging process begins.

-The stages of breast cancer are really the ‘extent‘ of the breast cancer.
-So, in order to choose and begin the best treatment it is necessary to ‘stage’ the breast cancer.
-The staging process shows the progression of the breast cancer.
+The stages of breast cancer are really the ‘extent‘ of breast cancer.
+So, in order to choose and begin the best treatment, it is necessary to ‘stage’ breast cancer.
+The staging process shows the progression of breast cancer.

 Breast cancer progresses in relatively predictable and consistent ways, so it is possible to categorize breast cancer in terms of “stages”.